ryanjlee47-del/autorack_verify/README.md

 worker process agrees on it; CSRF tokens derive from it.
 Login/signup rate limiting is stored in the database rather than per-process memory.

-Before exposing signup to the internet: put real TLS in front of it, run `pip-audit -r requirements.txt` as part of releases, get an independent security review, decide how signups are gated (no email verification ships by default), and keep `data/` off any public host path.

 ## Operator GUI

 ```bash